Nvrusha/Java-learnings/README.md

-# 🌟 Java Learning Journey
+# 🌟 Oct Learning Journey
-Welcome to my Java Learning Repository! 👩‍💻📚
+Welcome to my Oct Learning Repository! 👩‍💻📚

-This repository showcases my progress as I learn the fundamentals of Java, from the basics to advanced topics.
-Here, you’ll find a collection of exercises, code snippets, and small projects that help me solidify my Java knowledge.
+This repository showcases my progress as I learn the fundamentals of Oct, from the basics to advanced topics.
+Here, you’ll find a collection of exercises, code snippets, and small projects that help me solidify my Oct knowledge.

 ## 📁 Repository Structure
 Here's a breakdown of the topics covered so far: